ircmaxell/resume/testimonials/2019-05-Westbrook Johnson.md

 ## Biggest Weaknesses

 Anthony will do just about anything to ensure his team/company moves in a productive direction, even if that means he has to take on too much responsibility himself.
 This comes from both a strong sense of duty, but also his broad and growing skill set, however it can also come with a difficulty to admit when enough is enough and he's really doing three or four jobs at a time.
-This can cycle around to a similar, and sometimes worse, situation than he had originally hoped to solve.
+This can cycle around to a similar, and sometimes worse, situation than he had originally hoped to correct.

 ## Advice for future employers